arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 - **Power management**: The Portenta C33 is designed for low-power operation to meet the demands of always-connected IoT devices.
 It features a power management integrated circuit (PMIC), the PF1550 from NXP®,  designed specifically for low-power, portable, and battery-powered IoT applications.
 - **Analog and digital peripherals**: The board features analog peripherals such as two 8-channel 12-bit analog-to-digital converters (ADC) and two 12-bit digital-to-analog converters (DAC).
 It also features the following digital peripherals: GPIO (x7), I2C (x1), UART (x4), SPI (x2), PWM (x10), CAN (x2), I2S (x1), SPDIF (x1), PDM (x1), and SAI (x1).
 - **Debugging**: The board features a JTAG/SWD debug port accessible through its High-Density connectors.
-- **Surface mount**: The castellated pins of the board allows it to be positioned as a surface-mountable module.
+- **Surface mount**: The castellated pins of the board allow it to be positioned as a surface-mountable module.
-- **MKR-styled connectors**: The MKR-styled connectors of the board makes it compatible with all the MKR family boards.
+- **MKR-styled connectors**: The MKR-styled connectors of the board make it compatible with all the MKR family boards.
 2.54 mm pitch headers can be easily soldered to the board.

 ### Board Core and Libraries